 I've got a good feeling about 2014.
-I don't know why, I
+I don't know why, I just do.

 Step 1: identify your IP rights

 There are two main types of IP rights:

 - Registered: patents, designs, plant varieties and trade marks (but not domain names or company names);

 - Unregistered: includes copyright, trade secrets, confidential information and unregistered trade marks.

 Common to both types of IP is the need for a business to maintain comprehensive and accurate records of its IP in case it ever wants to sell the IP rights or enforce them.